Pexels Pixabay 259165

 Do not currently own a home

 With shared ownership you will part buy, part rent your home.
-Through the staircasing process you can then buy a higher share in your home and pay less rent.
+Through the staircasing process, you can then buy a higher share of your home and pay less rent.

 Buy a brand new home through outright sale